-Before implementing LS Nav Hospitality, Rustan Coffee had several disconnected business systems, including an ERP system, a highly customized warehouse management software, a local POS system, and multiple reporting and business intelligence tools.
+Before implementing LS Retail software, Rustan Coffee had several disconnected business systems, including an ERP system, a highly customized warehouse management software, a local POS system, and multiple reporting and business intelligence tools.
 None of the existing system infrastructure was integrated, forcing employees to perform many business processes manually.
 Without integration, financial details from the POS system did not reflect in the ERP system, and finance administrators had to enter information manually.
 Extensive customizations were also causing problems, for instance making upgrades to the warehouse software difficult to implement.
 The fragmented business infrastructure demanded significant resources to run and maintain, and consequently had a negative impact on productivity.
 All of the company’s 33-person finance team worked on manual transaction and payment processing, reconciliations, and financial reporting.
 Because systems were not integrated, information could not flow through the company.
 In meetings, management was often unable to draw on the previous week’s sales updates from the stores, as it took almost three weeks for reports to be ready.

 The team started reviewing technology providers.
 After examining many solutions including Microsoft, Oracle, and SAP, the team selected the LS Retail software solution for F&B, built on Microsoft Dynamics ERP.